chusan17/yold-system/README.md

 100+ drone pictures are used for re-traning `YOLOv4 tiny` to create a new object detection network which detects only a drone.
 <br>

-Furthermore, re-trained `YOLOv4 tiny` would be installed on Jetson Nano 2GB to perform Real-Time Drone Detection with webcam.
+Furthermore, re-trained `YOLOv4 tiny` is put on Jetson Nano 2GB to perform Real-Time Drone Detection with webcam.
 <br>

 ## Configuration